SEO For Dummies

 Probably like everyone else who starts a blog, I had visions of becoming an overnight success and making bundles of quick cash from my blog.
 Despite the fact I didn't really have a clue on how this was going to be achieved.

-I think it was round about the 6 month mark of running my blog, that I decided I need to start getting serious about SEO and get to understand it a little better.
-I started to read and research a little more online about it, but to be honest I did find a lot of stuff to nothing more than thinly veiled attempts to get you signed up to some course or programme that promises to transform you from sleeping on the streets one night to being a Multi Millionaire internet success the next, just by learning some obscure tactic relating to SEO.
+I think it was round about the 6-month mark I decided to start getting serious about SEO and understand it a little better.
+I started to read and research a little more online about it, but to be honest I found a lot of stuff to nothing more than thinly veiled attempts to get you signed up to some course or programme that promises to transform you into a multi-millionaire internet success just by learning some obscure tactic relating to SEO.

-I really wanted to get understand SEO, because I realised that it could be vital if I ever wanted to take this blogging thing seriously.
-Also being the cheapskate and frugal guy that I am.
-I also didn’t want to unnecessarily pay someone money I didn’t need too.
+Being the cheapskate or as some might say, frugal guy, I also didn't want to unnecessarily pay huge amounts of money if I didn't need too.
 Especially when my blog was nothing more than I part-time hobby and not really a business.

 So I did, what I always do when I want to learn about something new, I go see if there is a For Dummies book on the subject.
 I have done this so many times in my career!